-COMPUTER BUSINESS APPLICATIONS G160 - 2 Units EXCEL, Introduction

-This course will prepare students to use Excel to create and edit professional-looking spreadsheets for a variety of purposes and situations.
-Topics include managing the worksheet and workbook environment; creating cell data; formatting cells and worksheets; applying formulas and functions; presenting data visually by creating charts; sharing worksheet data with other users; and analyzing and organizing data.
-This course, together with CBA G161, reviews the skills needed to prepare for the Excel Core Microsoft

-Office Specialist Exam (MOS).
-Proper keyboarding skills and basic computer skills suggested.
+COMPUTER BUSINESS APPLICATIONS G160 - 2 Units Microsoft EXCEL, Introduction cells and worksheets, and applying formulas and functions.
+In addition, students will also learn how to analyze and organize data, present data visually by creating charts, manage the worksheet and workbook environment and share workbooks.
+This course, together with CBA GI6I, cover the skills needed to prepare for the Excel Core Microsoft Office Specialist Exam (MOS).
+Keyboarding and basic computing skills are suggested.
 Lecture & lab.
 Optional pass/no pass grade.
 Transferable to CSU.

+(Formerly known as: EXCEL)

+This course will prepare students to use Microsoft Excel to create and edit professional spreadsheets.
+Topics include creating cell data, formatting